Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Experimental data

 \subsection{Constant height data sets recorded with a CO terminated tip}

-Figure \ref{fig09_CHset_CO_I_df_hh} shows the detailed contrast development in a set of six constant height images of tunneling current, frequency shift $\Delta f$ and third harmonic amplitude $a_3$, where the relation of $\Delta f$ and $a_3$ to the tip-sample forces is explained in the next subsection.
+Figure \ref{fig08_CHset_CO_I_df_hh} shows the detailed contrast development in a set of six constant height images of tunneling current, frequency shift $\Delta f$ and third harmonic amplitude $a_3$.
 Distances get consecutively closer by decrements of 12\,pm over a range of 60\,pm, starting at (a) the largest distance of $z = 60$\,pm, at (b) $z = 48$\,pm etc..
 The left column shows constant height images of the tunneling current, the center column is the frequency shift and the right column shows the third harmonic amplitude.
 The contrast in the tunneling current (left column) does not change significantly over the small distance variation of 60\,pm from (a) to (f).
 The current maximum is located at the hollow site for all distances as predicted by the calculation presented in Fig. \ref{fig07_Cu3_CO_tip} (b) left and Fig. \ref{fig26_STM_sim_COtip}.
 The frequency shift produces an image of graphene similar to those obtained by transmission electron microscopy in Fig. 1 of \cite{Huang2011} or as expected from the total charge density calculation in Fig. 1B at $z = 60$\,pm.
-For smaller distances, the bonds appear to become sharper from Fig. \ref{fig09_CHset_CO_I_df_hh} (a) center down to Fig. \ref{fig09_CHset_CO_I_df_hh} (c) center at $z = 36$\,pm.
+For smaller distances, the bonds appear to become sharper from Fig. \ref{fig08_CHset_CO_I_df_hh} (a) center down to Fig. \ref{fig08_CHset_CO_I_df_hh} (c) center at $z = 36$\,pm.
 This sharpening effect has been observed in imaging organic molecules and explained already in 2012 \cite{Gross2012}, it is caused by CO bending.